Illustration of Canned Biscuit Quiche Cups with Spinach and Bacon

 Refrigerate

 Store leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat in a 325°F oven or toaster oven until warmed through.
-The oven is better than the microwave if you want to preserve the biscuit texture.
+To reheat, place them in a 325°F oven or toaster oven until warmed through.

 Freeze

-These cups freeze reasonably well.
-Let them cool completely, wrap them individually, and freeze in a sealed container or bag.
-Reheat from frozen in the oven until hot in the center.
+These quiche cups freeze well.
+Let them cool completely, then wrap them individually and place them in a freezer-safe bag or container.

 Conclusion